citlaligm/Advance-Lane-Detection/README.md

 ---

 The images for camera calibration are stored in the folder called `camera_cal`.
 The images in `test_images` are for testing your pipeline on single frames.
-The video called `project_video.mp4` is the video your pipeline should work well on.  `challenge_video.mp4` is an extra (and optional) challenge for you if you want to test your pipeline.
+The video called `project_video.mp4` is the video used for my pipeline.

-If you're feeling ambitious (totally optional though), don't stop there!
-We encourage you to go out and take video of your own, calibrate your camera and show us how you would implement this project from scratch!
+---

+***Development.ipynb*** -- Contains images for the main steps required for this project.

+***LaneDetection.ipynb*** -- Contains the functions used for the pipeline, the Line() class definition and some other helper function.